Anti-Tissue Transglutaminase Antibody

 If your healthcare provider thinks you have celiac disease, he or she may order several

 other blood tests.
-These may look for antigliadin antibodies and antiendomysium antibodies.
+These may look for generalized inflammation (C reactive protein

 Your provider may also take a tissue sample (biopsy) from your small bowel to confirm

 the blood tests' findings.
-The biopsy is important to confirm a diagnosis of celiac
+The biopsy is done using a tubelike device (endoscope)

 What do my test results mean?

-Keep in mind that no one test can say for sure that you have celiac disease.
-Your
+Keep in mind that no 1 test can say for sure that you have celiac disease.
+Your healthcare

 The higher the levels of anti-tissue transglutaminase antibodies in your blood, the